Briefing: Human rights developments in Hong Kong in August 2021

 • Statistics released by the Hong Kong Government have shown that 89,000 Hong Kongers (1.2% of the population) have left the city since the introduction of the National Security Law last year.

-• According to the Mandatory Provident Fund (MPF) Authority, which deals with Hong Kongers pensions, Hong Kongers in the first quarter of the year permanently applied to withdraw HK$1.93 billion from their MPF accounts – an almost 50% spike on the previous year.
+• According to the Mandatory Provident Fund (MPF) Authority, which deals with Hong Kongers retirement savings, Hong Kongers in the first quarter of the year permanently applied to withdraw HK$1.93 billion from their MPF accounts – an almost 50% spike on the previous year.

 • The New Democratic Party and the Conservative Party in Canada have committed to Hong Kong policies within their manifestos for the upcoming Federal Elections in Canada.